 Soon we’re pulling into Fort William.
 A long picket of flat white homes – charmless, detached, unchanging bungalows set back from the road – stand in a line as welcomers to the town as we drive in.
-In their rather ugly conciliatory 1970s way, they remind me of watchful verecund spectators lining the road in old tv footage of Royal Family visits to towns like this.
+In their rather dull, conciliatory, 1970s way, they remind me of watchful spectators lining the road in old tv footage of Royal Family visits to towns like this.
 A man tends his roses.
 A boy in full football kit, including the boots, washes the family car on the drive.
 A postman goes from house to house.

-It should seem obvious, you would think, but we drive around looking and can’t find the largest mountain in Britain anywhere.
-We pull over and I ask some teenagers eating crisps where exactly Ben Nevis is in this town.
+It should seem obvious, you would think, but we drive around looking for – and can’t find – the largest mountain in Britain.
+We pull over and I ask some teenagers on a bench, eating crisps, where exactly Ben Nevis is in this town.
 They look embarrassed, giggle at each other.
-Spotty, braces, hot in their v neck school uniform jumpers.
-“Don’t know” they mumble.
+Spotty, braces on their teeth, hot in their v-neck school uniform jumpers.
+“Don’t know,” they mumble.
 This is getting ridiculous.
 We drive around some more and eventually find the Ben Nevis visitors’ centre and park up the van.
 With tremulous Scottish words in our ears – “You’d better get started soon.
 We don’t recommend going up much later than this you know…” – we get ready to tackle another unnecessary, but unavoidable for our tour of British symbols, struggling ascent up boulder and crag.

 Ben Nevis is steeper than Snowdon.
 More unforgiving.
 Rockier too.
-The view on the left is sheer sand-coloured rock rising high above us, and to our right runs a fairly disappointing view down onto the visitor centre car park and an unchanging landscape as we curl round the lower half of the mountain.
-It’s tiring and I get annoyed at simple things, like why doesn’t Scotland have more majestic deep green pine trees as I imagined it would?
-The pine trees I can see seem to thinly ride halfway up the slopes of the other peaks around us, and then stop.
-Leaving the ranges looking as if they have been plucked.
-Like mangy green vultures with their bald heads.
+The view on the left is sheer sand-coloured rock rising high above us.
+To our right runs a fairly disappointing view down onto the visitor centre car park.
+There is a unchanging landscape as we curl round the lower half of the mountain.
+The climb is tiring and I get annoyed at simple things, such as: why doesn’t Scotland have more majestic deep green pine trees as I imagined it would have?
+The pine trees I can see here all seem to thinly ride halfway up the slopes of the other peaks around us, and then just stop.
+Leaving the ranges looking as if they have been plucked, like mangy green vultures with their bald heads.
 Perhaps we got cocky from our other climbs, this one is testing us though.
 I have half a bar of Dairy Milk and an emergency Twix in my anorak pocket, not exactly regimental preparations.
 The climb plateaus out for a while, passing a huge lake where one solitary camper has placed their small tent at the water’s edge.
 Then we come up hard against the steepness again.
 But the climb has also turned more interesting now as we’ve climbed higher.
 Mountains all around and below us.
 Peaks beyond peaks; a loch cutting through these mountains; eclipsed peaks lying behind; and then out to the sea.
 And there, what must be Northern Ireland, lying as a shadow beached beyond.